 If you are a medical provider offering the COVID-19 vaccine, you need a system.
 Once you collect vaccination requests from patients who meet the qualifications for current eligibility, have each person fill out a COVID-19 vaccination consent form.

 Medical providers find digital systems to be most effective for collecting appointment requests and vaccination consent forms.
-Through a HIPAA-compliant system, such as Jotform, you can gather information digitally before you administer each vaccine.
-The technical, physical, and administrative safeguards of Jotform’s HIPAA-compliant plans meet or exceed all HIPAA regulations for privacy and security.
+Through a HIPAA-friendly system, such as Jotform, you can gather information digitally before you administer each vaccine.
+The technical, physical, and administrative safeguards of Jotform’s HIPAA-friendly plans meet or exceed all HIPAA regulations for privacy and security.